-(a) Impairment loss on investment in subsidiaries
+Impairment loss on investment in subsidiaries (a)

-As at 30 September 2021, the Group carried out a review of the recoverable amounts of its investment in subsidiaries arising from the continuous loss-making, significant accumulated losses position and shortfall of net assets.
-An impairment loss amounting to RM12,476,000 (2020: RM24,078,119) was recognised and stated as a separate line item in the statements of comprehensive income for the financial year ended 30 September 2021.
-The recoverable amounts were derived based on higher of VIU which was measured based on cash flows projections and fair value less costs of disposal which was measured based on adjusted net assets of the respective subsidiaries.
-The key assumptions used in VIU are disclosed in Note 10 to the financial statements.
+At each reporting date, the Company carried out a review of the recoverable amounts of its investment in subsidiaries arising from subsidiaries which have been loss-making, with significant accumulated losses position, shortfall of net assets and accumulated impairment loss on investment in subsidiaries recognised in prior periods.

+The Company reversed an impairment loss amounting to RM9,205,851 within other items of income in the statements of comprehensive income arising from five subsidiaries as the net assets have exceeded the net carrying amount of investment in subsidiaries.
+This is due to increase in net assets as at 31 March 2023 and profit generated during the financial period.
+In the previous financial year, an impairment loss amounting to RM12,476,000 was recognised within items of expense in the statements of comprehensive income for the financial year ended 30 September 2021.

+The recoverable amounts were derived based on higher of VIU which was measured based on cash flows projections and fair value less costs of disposal which was measured based on net assets of the respective subsidiaries.
+The key assumptions used in VIU are disclosed in Note 10.